-Organize your education routines to promote plenty of kindergarten math problem solving.
-It will help children make sense of math concepts as they solve problems using real life objects and everyday situations that they can relate to.
+Organize your routines to promote plenty of kindergarten math problem solving.
+It’ll help children make sense of math concepts as they solve problems using real life objects and everyday situations that they can relate to.

 When children learn to recognize a problem, try a few problem solving strategies, suggest various solutions to solve the problem, and finally, test their ideas they will gain confidence and have a chance to use skills they have learned previously.